 Visit https://www.coastal.edu/library/ask/index.html for remote methods to contact the library.

 Additional student academic services are also be available via online.
 CCU Provost Dan Ennis these services in a brief video story, including information on the Writing Center and the Math Lab, along with tips for online academic success here:

 Can I take a class during the summer?

 Yes.
 Summer classes will be offered and all will be delivered online.
 You can view the summer schedule online.

 CCU OPERATIONS and SERVICES

-Coastal Carolina University has opened an appointment portal for a first-come, first-served, express check-out process for residential students from March 24 - 30.
+Coastal Carolina University has opened an appointment portal for a first-come, first-served, express check-out process for residential students from Saturday, May 23 through Sunday, May 31.
 Do students have to check out?

 Residents do not have to check out during this period, but we highly encourage those residents who are able to check out to make an appointment.
 Residents who were given extraordinary approval to stay on campus may remain on campus, if necessary.
 These residents are also welcome and encouraged to use the appointment portal to select a check-out appointment if they are able.
 Those residents who are unable to move out at this time will be contacted by University Housing as soon as possible to schedule a move-out time.
 The next window for move-out appointments is unknown at this time.
 Therefore, we encourage residents who can check out to choose an appointment time and move out.